 Like typical insurance policies, flood insurance does have limits.
 According to FEMA, the common flood insurance policy covers about $250,000 in-home repairs and about $100,000 for personal belongings.

-Commercial property owners usually receive a higher purchasing coverage plan and can typically collect up to $500,000.
+Commercial property owners usually receive a higher purchasing coverage plan and typically collect up to $500,000.

 Myth #7: Government Assistance Will Cover the Repairs if My House Floods

 In unique circumstances, “federal disaster funds” are offered to individuals who were victims of flooding.
 FEMA explains that “federal disaster relief funds are only offered if the president declares a disaster.”
 They also stated that “less than half of floods are declared federal disasters.”
-In circumstances when a natural catastrophic event occurs, the usual federal disaster contribution is about $5,000 and is typically a low-interest loan that has to be paid back.
+When a natural catastrophic event occurs, the usual federal disaster contribution is about $5,000 and is typically a low-interest loan that must be paid back.
 That is why it is highly recommended to invest in flood insurance because you are usually provided with more coverage, and the money provided for policyholders does not need to be paid back.

 Myth #8: Flood Maps Never Change

 A flood map displays an area’s chance of flooding.
-What most people don’t realize is that a home or property’s chance of flooding can shift over time.
+Most people don’t realize that a home or property’s chance of flooding can shift over time.
 As a community grows, the flood map changes to accommodate new construction and fewer green areas, resulting in less space for drainage.
-Other weather conditions and wildfires can also contribute to flood map changes, so it’s always a good idea to stay up-to-date with any flood map changes.
+Other weather conditions and wildfires can also contribute to flood map changes, so staying up-to-date with any flood map changes is always a good idea.

 Myth #9: Flooding Only Happens Once a Century in a 100-Year Flood Plain

-This term doesn’t mean a flood will happen once every century, it means it has a 1 in 100 chance of flooding any year according to FEMA.
-So say your property is in a 100-year flood plain and it flooded last year, it could still flood this year.
+This term doesn’t mean a flood will happen once every century.
+It means it has a 1 in 100 chance of flooding any year, according to FEMA.
+So say your property is in a 100-year flood plain that flooded last year.
+It could still flood this year.

-It’s crucial to be aware and prepared when it comes to a possible flood.
-The more you understand what is covered in your homeowners insurance policy and flood insurance policy, the better off you’ll be.
+It’s crucial to be aware and prepared for a possible flood.
+The more you understand what is covered in your homeowners insurance and flood insurance policies, the better off you’ll be.

 Source: Allstate